pmean/build-website/text/05/NamingGenes.md

 > an accession number is always conserved, and therefore allows
 > unambiguous citation of entries.
 Researchers who wish to cite entries
 > in their publications should always cite the first accession number.
-> This is commonly referred to as the \'primary accession number\'.
+> This is commonly referred to as the 'primary accession number'.
-> \'Secondary accession numbers\' are sorted alphanumerically.
+> 'Secondary accession numbers' are sorted alphanumerically.
 We
 > strongly advise those users who have programs performing mappings of
 > Swiss-Prot to another data resource to use Swiss-Prot accession
 > numbers to identify an entry.
 Entries will have more than one